pydantic/logfire/docs/usage/metrics.md

-Pydantic Logfire already sends metrics to the configured metrics backend.
+**Pydantic Logfire** can be used to collect metrics from your application and send them to a metrics backend.

 ## System Metrics